UnlockNYC/unlock-nyc-web/src/rights-recorder.md

     logo: >-
       https://public-unlock.nyc3.digitaloceanspaces.com/rights-recorder-logo-communities-resist.png
     link: 'https://communitiesresist.org/'
+quote: >-
+  Here I am with my keys in hand.
+Every time I step into my home, I'm reminded of how Unlock turned my dream into a reality.
+quoteAuthor: Soelys Marrero
+authorTitle: Unlock NYC 2023-2024 Leadership Collective
 yellowBannerTitle: Join our community of voucher holders
 yellowBannerText: >-
   Unlock NYC is a special community of voucher holders teaming up against unfair treatment.
 If you have a voucher, sign up here for special access to Unlock NYC's virtual and in-person events, latest resource guides, and other tools to help with your housing search.
 yellowBannerLink: 'http://eepurl.com/hnC4Bn'
 _template: rightsrecorder
 ---